NateEag/nateeag.com/drafts/hardware-notes.md

 history and development:
 http://oldvcr.blogspot.com/2022/02/refurb-weekend-texas-instruments-silent.html

 and points out that the 700/1200 was the last model they made.
+Apparently it combined the 703 and 707's features, so it would also be a viable option if I could find one.

 ## Physical Glass Terminal